COUNTERMARK SUBSCRIPTION AGREEMENT

 1.8 Validation Countermarks

-(a) Before an Issuer is able to apply a Validation Countermark to a Document, the Customer will be required to satisfactorily complete Wessex Technology's Company Authentication Process.
+(a) Before an Issuer is able to apply a Validation Countermark to an Item, the Customer will be required to satisfactorily complete Wessex Technology's Company Authentication Process.

 (b) The Customer undertakes to notify Wessex Technology immediately in the event that there is any change of circumstances, personnel or other relevant matter which might invalidate the Company Authentication Process already undertaken by the Customer.